Marcus-Pawlik/property_manager/src/docs/property-dashboard-mockup-prd.md

 1. **As a property manager**, I want to see all my properties in one dashboard view, so that I can quickly identify which buildings need attention.

-2. **As a property manager**, I want to see maintenance scores and task completion rates, so that I can verify work quality and justify decisions to property owners.
+2. **As a property manager**, I want to see maintenance scores (0-100%) and task breakdowns (completed/pending/overdue counts), so that I can verify work quality and justify decisions to property owners.

 3. **As a property manager**, I want to access this dashboard on mobile devices, so that I can check status while visiting properties on-site.